nlpsandbox/nlpsandbox.io/wiki/604836-UsersTeams.md

 ## Looking for members?

-Here is a list of members that are not part of teams:
+Here is a list of users who are not part of teams:
 ${challengeParticipants?challengeId=4422&isInTeam=false}